-In keeping with the emphasis on community here within the Honors College, we also recognize the need to give back to the community-both the university community and the community at large.
+In keeping with the emphasis on community within the Honors College, we also recognize the need to give back to the community-- both the university community and the community at large.
 Honors students participate in the United Way's Day of Caring and many other community service based programs.
 Service is a rewarding part of college life.
 The Honors College Student Association also organizes community events and volunteer opportunities that address a variety of causes, including human rights, hunger and homelessness, physical health and wellness, women's issues, and tutoring programs.
-Beginning with the fall 2018 semester, Honors students will need to complete 6 community service projects each year.
+Beginning with the Fall 2018 semester, Honors students are asked to complete 6 community service projects or events each academic year.